Plant Cultivation

 • Humidifier: Placing a plant humidifier in the same room as your monstera can significantly improve the humidity level, especially during dry winter months or in air-conditioned spaces.

 • Pebble Tray: Fill a tray with pebbles and water, then place the plant pot on top.
-The water will evaporate around the plant, increasing the local humidity.
+The water will evaporate around the plant, increasing the humidity.
 Ensure the pot is sitting on the pebbles and not in the water to prevent root rot.

 misting monstera leaves